hstreamdb/docs/docs/en/start/cli.md

 CREATE STREAM stream_name;
 ```

-This will create a stream with no special function.
-You can `SELECT` data from the
+This will create a stream with no particular function.
+You can `SELECT` data from
-stream and `INSERT` to via corresponding SQL statement.
+the stream and `INSERT` to via corresponding SQL statement.

-2. Create a stream and this stream will also run a query to select specified data from some other stream.
+2. Create a stream, and this stream will also run a query to select specified
+   data from some other stream.

-Adding an Select statement after Create with a keyword `AS` can create a stream
+Adding a Select statement after Create with a keyword `AS` can create a stream
-will create a stream which processing data from another stream.
+will create a stream that processes data from another stream.

 For example: